 The Hawaii Superferry auctioned around 50 items for sale.
-Joe Teipel with Pacific Bid Hawaii served as auctioneer selling everything from portable toilets to the office coffee maker.
-Though the president of Hawaii Superferry expressed that Hawaii service is still a possibility, it looks highly unlikely in the face of the many opposing forces.
+Joe Teipel with Pacific Bid Hawaii served as an auctioneer selling everything from portable toilets to the office coffee maker.
+Though the president of Hawaii Superferry expressed that the Hawaii service is still a possibility, it looks highly unlikely in the face of the many opposing forces.

 Thursday March 19th, 2009

-Today the Hawaii Superferry will run its last inter-island voyage between Honolulu, Oahu and Kahului, Maui.
+Today the Hawaii Superferry will run its last inter-island voyage between Honolulu, Oahu, and Kahului, Maui.
 Due to a court ruling by the Hawaii Supreme Court rejecting a new law that allowed the Superferry to run without an Environmental Impact Report, the Alakai will no longer run service in Hawaii.
-236 Superferry employees were laid off from their jobs as the owners of the Alakai plan on looking for other opportunities for the ferry, such as lease to the US military or other commercial applications (most likely outside of Hawaiian waters.)
+236 Superferry employees were laid off from their jobs as the owners of the Alakai plan on looking for other opportunities for the ferry, such as a lease to the US military or other commercial applications (most likely outside of Hawaiian waters.)